1.

 14.

-English, James F. & Caserio, Robert L. Queer Fiction: The Ambiguous Emergence of a Genre. in A concise companion to contemporary British fiction vol. Blackwell concise companions to literature and culture (Blackwell, 2006).
+English, James F. & Caserio, Robert L. Queer Fiction: The Ambiguous Emergence of a Genre. in A concise companion to contemporary British fiction vol. Blackwell concise companions to literature and culture (Blackwell, Oxford, 2006).

 15.

 Tripp, Anna & Anne Fausto-Sterling.
-How to build a man. in Gender vol. Readers in cultural criticism (Palgrave, 2000).
+How to build a man. in Gender vol. Readers in cultural criticism (Palgrave, Basingstoke, 2000).

 16.

 Weedon, Chris.
-Chapter 3: Lesbian Difference, Feminism and Queer theory. in Feminism, theory, and the politics of difference (Blackwell, 1999).
+Chapter 3: Lesbian Difference, Feminism and Queer theory. in Feminism, theory, and the politics of difference (Blackwell, Oxford, 1999).

 17.

-Butler, J. Bodies that matter: on the discursive limits of ‘sex’.
-(Routledge, 1993).
+Butler, J. Bodies That Matter: On the Discursive Limits of ‘Sex’.
+(Routledge, New York, 1993).

 18.

-Straub, K. & Epstein, J. Body guards: the cultural politics of gender ambiguity.
-(Routledge, 1991).
+Straub, K. & Epstein, J. Body Guards: The Cultural Politics of Gender Ambiguity.
+(Routledge, New York, 1991).

 19.

 Glover, D. & Kaplan, C. Genders.
-(Taylor & Francis Group, 2008).
+(Taylor & Francis Group, London, 2008).

 20.

-Halberstam, J. Female masculinity.
-(Duke University Press, 1998).
+Halberstam, J. Female Masculinity.
+(Duke University Press, Durham [N.C.], 1998).

 21.